EdAncerys/Learning-Journey-At-Makers/Week-1.md

 **Plan:**

-- Perform research on-line individually.
+- Perform research online individually.
 - Discuss research findings in group.
 - Describe what is **encapsulation** and its usage.
 - Give some practical example for encapsulation.